pimcore/static-resolver-bundle/doc/02_Basic_Usage.md

 # Basic Usage

-## Static Resolver

-The basic idea is to replace static function calls with resolver services to make the design more robust and better testable.
+The Static Resolver Bundle allows to replace static function calls with resolver services to make the design more robust and testable:

-### Old usage with static call
+## Old Usage With a Static Call

 ```php